 Volkswagen T-Roc review - Interior, design and technology

-VW talks about emotion a lot when it talks about the T-Roc, almost admitting that some of its cars in the recent past have been a little, well, dull.
+VW has almost admitted that some of its cars in the recent past have been a little, well, dull.
 So the T-Roc jazzes things up with its cute, small, sporty, SUV shape, eleven body colours and four contrasting bi-colour roof options.
 The firm touts it as the GTI of its SUV line-up, playing up its Golf-like proportions.
 VW has even pushed the range a little further, with the introduction of the T-Roc Cabriolet.
 The four-seater drop-top isn't the most practical SUV derivative, but has plenty of style and no real direct rivals.